anujitganguly/Algo_Trading2020/README.md

 Here I have used functions and OOP concept to minimise time and give better output.
 After successfuly completing the main coding part with all logics, I am pplanning to add a databse so that the users don't need to worry about maintaining any records.
 Once completed, It will be very much helpful for beginner level investors.

 File Details:
-  trial_q.cpp is for basic understanding that how the code will work.
+  trial_1.cpp is for basic understanding that how the code will work.
 It is a prototype of actual work.